DataDog/hiring-engineers/answers.md

       authSource: admin
 ```

-Then i reloaded the datadog agent and checked the datadog service status
+Then I reloaded the datadog agent and checked the datadog service status
 ```
 sudo service datadog-agent restart
 ```